OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 #### #DATAQUALITYCONTROL
 (development-time datascience).
 Data quality control: Perform quality control on data including detecting poisoned samples through statistical deviation or pattern recognition.
 For important data and scenarios this may involve human verification.

-Particularity: standard quality control needs to take into account that data may have maliciously been changed.
+Particularity for AI and security: standard quality control needs to take into account that data may have maliciously been changed.
+This means that extra checks can be placed to detect changes that would normally not happen by themselves.
+For example: safely storing hash codes of data elements, such as images, and regularly checking to see if the images have been manipulated.

 A method to detect statistical deviation is to train models on random selections of the training dataset and then feed each training sample to those models and compare results.